After his absence, New England ticks are back — and hungry | ExBulletin

 After his absence, New England ticks are back — and hungry

-The late summer drought has virtually eliminated mites in parts of New England, but they have returned with revenge this spring.
+Portland, Maine — The late summer drought has virtually eliminated ticks in parts of New England, but is returning to revenge this spring.
+The deer tick, which does not suffer from Lyme disease like the deer tick, has been particularly active since early spring …

-Portland, Maine-The late summer drought has virtually eliminated mites in parts of New England, but this spring they are back with revenge.

-Deer ticks, which do not transmit Lyme disease, have been particularly active since early spring in Maine, New Hampshire, and Vermont.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online